djoleluk/react-redux-vite-pattern/README.md

 # react-redux-vite-pattern
-The pattern for my react redux vite pattern.
+The pattern for my react redux vite application.